krishnaptr/hutan-kita/README.md

-# hutan-kita
+# HutanKita Landing Page
-Simple landing page website for Dicoding submission
+This is a simple landing page website for Dicoding submission.